livprojects/livprojects/README.md

 ### Hi there 👋

+Welcome to my Github.
+Here is a summary of my finished works and those in progress.
+Feel free to reach out and tell me any improvement you might think of, but please be nice, constructive and bear in mind I am still a junior developer, thank you !
 <!--
 **livprojects/livprojects** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.